Parse Trees Guided LLM Prompt Compression: Experimental Settings

 \subsection{Datasets}

 Four representative datasets are employed to evaluate the proposed method.
 Concretely, BBCnews dataset is collected from articles on the BBC News website \cite{BBC2024BBCnews}, and arXiv dataset is collected from papers on the arXiv preprint platform \cite{Cornell2024arXiv}.
 Following Selective-Context \cite{li2023compressingcontextenhanceinference} and LLMLingua \cite{jiang2023llmlingua}, these two datasets are used for testing contextual understanding prompts with the task of summarizing articles.
 To ensure that the model has not seen these data during training, we re-crawl new data for BBC News and arXiv, with all the release dates of these data occurring after Jan 1, 2024.
 Due to the length of arXiv dataset, which exceeds the input length that Selective-Context and LLMLingua can handle \cite{li2023compressingcontextenhanceinference,jiang2023llmlingua}, we truncate the first 3000 tokens of the main text, referring as truncate arXiv.
 The original arXiv dataset is also used to verify the applicability of our method for texts exceeding the input limit of compared methods.
+The PeopleDaily dataset is a dataset in Chinese constructed by crawling articles from the People's Daily newspaper\cite{PeoplesDaily2024PeoplesDaily}.
+CodeNet is a code dataset.
+We clean a subset of CodeNet\cite{puri2021codenet} to create the version used in this work.
+These two datasets are employed to evaluate the performance on non-English and non-natural language prompt.

-Regarding another two datasets, HotpotQA \cite{yang-etal-2018-hotpotqa} is a multi-hop question answering dataset, which is designed to test the performance for question answering and multi-hop reasoning prompts.
+There are four additional important datasets, which are tested in appendix.
+HotpotQA \cite{yang-etal-2018-hotpotqa} is a multi-hop question answering dataset, which is designed to test the performance for question answering and multi-hop reasoning prompts.
 We use the same setting as in \cite{li2023leveraging} and select 500 questions for testing.
 GSM8K \cite{cobbe2021trainingverifierssolvemath} is a classic mathematical reasoning dataset.
 Following \cite{jiang2023llmlingua}, we adopt the chain-of-thought prompt provided by \cite{fu2023chainofthoughthubcontinuouseffort} to evaluate the performance for in-context learning and chain-of-thought prompts.
+RULER \cite{hsieh2024ruler} and LongBecnh \cite{bai2023longbench} are two important long prompt datasets.